 Another indication that a fund is not fully systematic but relies on discretionary trading is when the fund managers spend a lot of time on social media or blogs talking about fundamentals like interest rates, inflation, GDP, etc. Fundamental variables may be taken into account in algorithmic trading.
 Although talking about economic conditions does not necessarily imply interference with algorithms, it could nevertheless be a signal that could occur at some point, especially when there are no references to systematic trading but only to fundamentals.

 A fully systematic fund manager I know from social media has made only a few references to fundamentals in years.
-This is a strong indication to me that the fund is truly systematic and, although there may be periods when the algos are turned off due to high market risk, nevertheless, when they are active, the manager is not fiddling with the signals.
+This is a strong indication to me that the fund is truly systematic, and although there may be periods when the algos are turned off due to high market risk, nevertheless, when they are active, the manager is not fiddling with the signals.

-Backtests of historical performance, although they are based on algorithms, can also include, or back-adjusted, discretionary decisions and signals that would not otherwise have been triggered by an algorithm.
+Backtests of historical performance, although they are based on algorithms, can also include, or be back-adjusted, discretionary decisions and signals that would not otherwise have been triggered by an algorithm.

 For example, by adding statements like: